martinmaguire89/milestone-project-2/README.md

 My second milestone project is webpage with .
 ## UX
 ### Who is the target audience?
-*	This website is for people wanting to take a holiday but also bring there pet with them
+*	This website is for people wanting to take a holiday but also bring there pet with them.
 *	holiday makers from the south of ireland and gret britain looking for a posisble city break with their dog.

 ### How does this attract our target audience?